Umpqua Holdings Corporation

 Umpqua Holdings Corporation, d.b.a.
-Umpqua Bank, is a financial holding company based in downtown Portland, Oregon, United States.
-Headquarters are in the Umpqua Bank Plaza, formerly the headquarters of Benj.
+Umpqua Bank, was a financial holding company based in downtown Portland, Oregon, United States.
+Headquarters were in the Umpqua Bank Plaza, formerly the headquarters of Benj.
 Franklin Savings and Loan.
-The firm has two principal operating subsidiaries: Umpqua Bank (the Bank) and Umpqua Investments (formerly Strand, Atkinson, Williams and York (Investments)).
+The firm had two principal operating subsidiaries: Umpqua Bank (the Bank) and Umpqua Investments (formerly Strand, Atkinson, Williams and York (Investments)).

-The company’s main operating segments are personal banking and lending, business banking and lending, and wealth management.
+The company’s main operating segments were personal banking and lending, business banking and lending, and wealth management.
 The bank serves consumers and businesses in the community.

 As of 2015, Umpqua Bank had $24 billion in assets and $18 billion in deposits and was ranked among the largest 60 banks in the nation.
-Its parent company, Umpqua Holdings, is publicly traded.
+Its parent company, Umpqua Holdings, was publicly traded.
 As of 2016, Umpqua Bank was the largest Oregon-based bank and had 350 branches in Oregon, Washington, California, Nevada and Idaho.

 In October 2021, Umpqua announced it was merging with Tacoma-based Columbia Bank.
-Columbia Bank branches would transition to the Umpqua name and branding.
-The combined company would be based in Tacoma, with the bank operational headquarters based in the Portland area.
+Umpqua Bank branches would transition to the Columbia name and branding.
+The combined holdings company would be based in Tacoma, with the bank operational headquarters based in the Portland area.